thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 const totalReducer = (total, num) => total + num;
 console.log(numbers.reduce(totalReducer,0)) //output: 26
 ```
-`Reduce` has some others interesting usages, suppose that we have a very big array, which contains some API data that we need to transform to a dictionary for faster access and update of the data.
+`Reduce` has some others interesting usages, suppose that we have a very big array, which contains some API data that we need to transform to a dictionary for faster access and update.
 We can revise the reducer function to achieve that as:
 ```js
 const data = [
     {id: 1, name: 'product 1', count: 3 },